Welcome to the home page of the English Primary Schools Chess Association website.

 For member associations, EPSCA organise a team championship.
 Each team has 12 or 20 players.
 Details on the Team Championship page.

 For schools across the country, EPSCA organises a very popular three stage tournament.
 The “National Primary School Chess Team Championship”.
-More details on the NPSCC page.
+Details on the NPSCC page.

 For players who aspire to be part of the England team, EPSCA has another important role - that of selecting and running the England Under 11 and England Girls Under 11 teams.
 Details on the England teams page.